Wednesday Apr 20th, 2022, 0550-1900

 We were at the Hwy in no time, with our thumbs out in high hopes.
 It seemed like a terrible place to hitch, with no place to pull over.
 But you know what, I still got it!
 The very first car to come along pulled over!
 I couldn’t believe our luck.
 Paul was on his way to Phoenix and even went out his way to drop us off at the Best Western.
 925 couldn’t believe we’d already arrived when we knocked on the door.
 Let me tell you, I was never more motivated for a shower, this 12th day without one.
 It was of course the first thing I did, practically walking in with all my clothes and shoes on, since they needed a good pre-rinsing too.
 Red dirt swirled towards the drain for a long time.
 I didn’t even get around to washing my hair until a second shower later.

 There was a Mexican restaurant conveniently located next door.
 The food was filling but pretty mediocre.
 I’ll eat anything when hiking, though.
 The best thing about it was that we got laundry done at the hotel at the same time.
 It was incredible to be so productive on a day when we also walked over 30 miles.
 We’re pros.
 And we definitely earned a zero.
-I crashed hard knowing that we didn’t have to get up to hike the next morning.
+I crashed hard knowing that I didn’t have to get up to hike the next morning.

 Thursday Apr 21st, 2022